privacybydesign/irma-frontend-packages/README.md

   #### Server side

-  Then, on the server side, you have to implement the `start` and `result` actions on your `yivi-endpoint` controller.
+  Then, on the server side, you have to implement the `start` and `result` actions on your `irma-endpoint` controller.

   `start` should make a call to the IRMA server and start the Yivi session there.
 Then, strip the result token from the response JSON and send the rest